Scalar-Measurement Attitude Estimation on $\mathbf{SO}(3)$ with Bias Compensation: Experimental Results

 \subsection{Results and discussion}

-The attitude estimates obtained using the complementary filter and the proposed observer under different measurement scenarios are compared against the motion capture (mocap) ground truth provided by the BROAD dataset.
-Their performance is assessed using the root mean square error (RMSE) for each dataset sequence, computed on individual Euler angles (roll, pitch, and yaw), and on the angular distance on $\SO(3)$, defined by $\theta := \arccos(\frac{1}{2}(\mathrm{tr}(\tilde{R}) - 1))$.
+The attitude estimates obtained using the complementary filter and the proposed observer are compared against the Optitrack motion capture ground truth from the BROAD dataset.
+Their performance is evaluated using the root mean square error (RMSE) on the angular distance on $\SO(3)$, defined by $\theta := \arccos(\frac{1}{2}(\mathrm{tr}(\tilde{R}) - 1))$.
 The results are summarized in Table~\ref{tab:rmse_results}.

-Overall, the Riccati observer with full vector measurements (6 scalars) achieves the lowest total RMSE and consistently accurate attitude estimates across all sequences, which indeed demonstrates the benefit of exploiting the complete measurement set.
+Overall, the Riccati observer with full vector measurements (6 scalars) achieves the lowest total RMSE and consistently accurate estimates across all sequences, which indeed demonstrates the benefit of exploiting the complete measurement set.
 The complementary filter (included as a baseline) yields comparable RMSE results.
-Reducing the number of scalar measurements naturally leads to a slight increase in the attitude errors, but even the two-scalar measurements observer achieves low RMSEs, which demonstrates the effectiveness of the design under reduced measurement conditions when the motion is sufficiently persistently exciting.
-Notably, the three-scalar configuration often yields similar or even lower RMSE values for certain Euler angles compared to the four-scalar case.
+Reducing the number of scalar measurements naturally leads to a slight increase in attitude errors.
+Still, even the two-scalar measurements observer achieves low RMSEs, demonstrating the effectiveness of the design under reduced measurement conditions under sufficiently persistently exciting motion.